minkedup/ddm/STANDARD.md

 ## Configuration Packs

+### Configuration Files

+Each configuration pack must include a sub directory named `conf` that contains the configuration files for the application that the configuration package is targeting.
+More information about how `ddm` installs these configuration files can be found under the [installation properties](#installation-properties) section.

 ### Install Checking

-Each application configuration may include an `isnt.sh` script.
+Each configuration pack may include an `isnt.sh` script.
 This script will return true (0) to signal that the configuration files should be installed;
 otherwise, the script will return any non-zero return code to indicate that the configuration files should not be installed.
 This script will be called by `ddm` when it evaluates a configuration for installation.

-In the event that an application configuration does not include an `inst.sh` script, the configuration files will be installed dependent on whether or not the application exists using the standard `command -v $(application_name)` (the application_name being derived from the name of the directory of the configuration pack).
+In the event that an configuration pack does not include an `inst.sh` script, the configuration files will be installed dependent on whether or not the application exists using the standard `command -v $(application_name)` (the `$application_name` being derived from the name of the directory of the configuration pack).

 **NOTE - the** `inst.sh` **script must be executable!**

 ### Install Properties

-Each application may include a `meta` file; this file will contain a variety of key-value pairs used by `ddm` to setup installation properties.
+Each configuration pack may include a `meta` file; this file will contain a variety of key-value pairs used by `ddm` to setup installation properties.
 A reference is included at the end of this section with each key and its default value, as well as a short description of how that variable effects `ddm`'s install behavior.

 The `meta` file can be treated like a normal `sh` script, and should have access to any environment variable that an `sh` script would normally have access to.